fleetdm/fleet/docs/infrastructure/fleet-on-ubuntu.md

   --logger_tls_period=10
 ```

 If you go back to [https://localhost:8080/hosts/manage](https://localhost:8080/hosts/manage), you should have a host successfully enrolled in Fleet!
-For information on how to further use the Fleet application, see the [Application Documentation](../application/README.md).